txels/fretboards/README.md

   fretWidth: 50, // Display width of frets in pixels
   fretHeight: 20, // Display heigh of frets in pixels
-  leftHanded: false, // Show mirror image for left handed players };
+  leftHanded: false, // Show mirror image for left handed players
+  showTitle: false, // Set the note name as the title, so it will display on hover };
 ```